 Using multiple pipelines

-In the Enterprise and Elite versions of Sell, you can create more than one pipeline.
+On the two highest Sell plans, you can create more than one pipeline.
 We recommend that you use a different pipeline if you have multiple sales processes that require it.
 For example, you have a standard sales process that covers most of your deals and maps to your primary pipeline, but you’ve developed a new sales process for a new line of business that is very different from the standard process.

 When you use multiple pipelines, you can choose which one to apply when you create a new deal.